 That is a powerful combination: elite player in peak form, plus a legendary manager treating this as his legacy match.

 The squad depth is ridiculous.
-France's starting lineup is elite.
-Their bench is also elite.
-Griezmann, Kanté, Thuram — those are rotation options.
-When your 4th forward has 36 international goals (Morata-level output for other nations), you understand why the market is moving.
+France's starting lineup is elite — and so is the bench.
+Mateta, Cherki, Barcola are rotation options most nations would build around.
+When your reserve forwards would start for half the field, you understand why the market is moving.

-Group I is survivable despite Haaland.
-France draws Senegal, Norway (Haaland), and a playoff winner.
+Group I is survivable, but it's a brutal draw.
+France lands in what most analysts are calling a Group of Death: Senegal (perennial AFCON contenders), Norway (back at a World Cup for the first time since 1998, with Haaland finally on the biggest stage), and Iraq (through to their first World Cup since 1986 — no passive opponent in this group).
 The France vs. Norway matchup in the group stage is arguably the most explosive individual duel — Mbappé vs. Haaland — in any group game.
 Both teams attack.
 That match will be chaos, but France has the squad balance to manage it.
 Norway's defensive structure doesn't match their offensive ceiling.

 Deschamps' knockout pedigree is unmatched.
 He won the 2018 World Cup with a team built around a 19-year-old Mbappé and a tactically suffocating defensive structure.
 He's done this before.
 He will grind results when needed and open it up when he can.